eyx092/MacSpoof/README.md

 # MacSpoof
 A dumb repository where I tell you how to spoof your mac address.

+So step one is figuring out what operating system you have, which should be pretty easy.
+(This repository doesn't work with Windows, however if you need a guide to changing your mac address for windows check out this post from gPost: https://www.groovypost.com/howto/change-mac-address-windows-10-why/) If you're using linux, you can just go down to the next line.
+If you're using MacOS, scroll down a bit and you should see a guide for MacOS users.

 Linux users:

-So step one is figuring out what operating system you have, which should be pretty easy.
-(This repository doesn't work with Windows.)
 The second step is making sure you're in the correct directory and you have root or administrator permissions.
 On linux, this should be pretty easy to test.
 Go to the terminal, and type:

 ```bash